 different Total MSDU Size field value indicating total octet count it is able to accept.

-If the values of these fields in a received CTS differ from the corresponding RTS field values, the source of the RTS should abandon the fragment transaction and may attempt a new transaction which would satisfy the indicated limits.
+If the values of these fields in a received CTS differ from the corresponding RTS field values, the source of the RTS must abandon the fragment transaction and may attempt a new transaction which would satisfy the indicated limits.

-The transmission of fragments shall not commence until a CTS has been received with Fragment Transaction ID, Fragment Number and Total MSDU Size fields matching a corresponding RTS.
+The transmission of fragments shall not commence until a CTS has been received with Transaction ID and Total MSDU Size fields matching a corresponding RTS.

-Each fragment in the fragment transaction shall be sent in a FragmentData IE with immediate acknowledgement requested in the frame control field of the frame carrying the FragmentData IE. Frames for which the requested acknowledgement is not received shall be retransmitted using standard frame re-transmission services.
+Each fragment in the fragment transaction shall be sent in a Data Transfer Control IE using the Initial Fragment or More Fragments frame control.
+Frames for which the requested acknowledgement is not received shall be retransmitted using standard frame re-transmission services.

 Acknowledgement of the preceding fragment in a fragment sequence shall be received before the next fragment in the fragment sequence is transmitted.

-If the requested acknowledgement for the frame carrying a fragment if not received after macFragmentRetryCount attempts the fragment transaction is abandoned and the corresponding MCPS-DATA.confirm shall indicate failure in the same manner as for a failed un-fragmented transfer request.
+If the requested acknowledgement for the frame carrying a fragment is not received after macFragmentRetryCount attempts the fragment transaction is abandoned and the corresponding MCPS-DATA.confirm shall indicate failure in the same manner as for a failed un-fragmented transfer request.

 If the next fragment in a fragment sequence is not received macFragmentTimeOut after the last received fragment, the recipient of the fragment sequence may abandon the reassembly operation and discard any received fragment data.